Make the decision.

 72% Heart-led

-More insights unlock as you make more decisions
+More insights become available as you make more decisions

 Account